numtide/devshell/docs/ci.md

 }
 ```

+Replace COMMIT_HASH by the latest git sha from [`hercules-ci-effects`](https://github.com/hercules-ci/hercules-ci-effects/commit/master),
-You can bring `effects` into scope [using any pinning method](https://docs.hercules-ci.com/hercules-ci-effects/guide/import-or-pin/).
+or, if you prefer, you can bring `effects` into scope [using another pinning method](https://docs.hercules-ci.com/hercules-ci-effects/guide/import-or-pin/).

 ### Run locally